Art of Direct to Consumer or Ecommerce Packaging

 Excess packaging not only will make the unboxing experience more difficult for the consumer and increase shipping costs, but it may turn off eco-conscious consumers, as this extra material may come across as unnecessary and unsustainable.

-Because ecommerce products experience additional delivery touchpoints and the customer will create an impression on the product and your brand upon delivery, your packaging needs to be durable enough to ensure the product’s integrity will be protected.
-A damaged product will result in a negative perception of your brand or believe that your brand is unreliable.
+Because e-commerce products experience additional delivery touchpoints and the customer will create an impression on the product and your brand upon delivery, your packaging needs to be durable enough to ensure the product’s integrity will be protected.
+A damaged product will result in a negative perception of your brand or the belief that your brand is unreliable.
 It’s extremely important that your package arrives in perfect condition in order to meet the high expectations the customer made from seeing the product online.

 Because the product goes straight to the consumer, there is little to no interaction between the customer and your brand before the product is received.
 Therefore, in order for a customer to connect with your brand and increase the chances of customer loyalty, your brand needs to go the extra mile to show the customer they are valued once they receive the product.
 Personalizing the packaging is one effective way to do this.